brjorgen/mereader/doc/mereader.md

 ## Manual setup

 1. Booting
-   1. Download the [https://www.raspberrypi.com/software/operating-systems/](Raspberry Pi's OS) and use [https://etcher.balena.io/](Balena etcher) to install it on the SD card.
+   1. Download the [Raspberry Pi's OS](https://www.raspberrypi.com/software/operating-systems/) and use [Balena etcher](https://etcher.balena.io/) to install it on the SD card.
    2. Insert the micro SD card, a keyboard and a display.
 If you cant use a monitor or keyboard, see the next section.
    3. Connect the board to a power supply with the micro USB port labeled "PWR".
    4. Follow the first-boot wizard instructions and create a user.